-This course introduces the student to the origins and the unfolding of the American constitutional system in its written and unwritten practices from the American Revolution through the twentieth century.
-Learners will examine constitutional developments within their historical contexts and against the backdrop of powerful forces that have influenced American society.
+This course will focus on the origins and unfolding of the American Constitutional System in its written and unwritten practices from the American Revolution through the twentieth century.
+Learners will examine constitutional developments, both within their historical contexts and against the backdrop of powerful forces that have influenced American society.

-This course fulfills the history requirement for teacher certification in Connecticut.
+This course is an approved survey course in United States History for teacher certification in Connecticut.

 Student Learning Outcomes (SLOs)